Spanish cruiser Reina Regente (1887): 1888–1895

-In 1895, Sultan Abdelaziz of Morocco sent an ambassador to Madrid to revise the Treaty of Fez, which had ended the First Rif War in 1894.
-A Spanish Army general names Fuentes, offended that a Muslim had set foot in Madrid, slapped the ambassador during the visit.
+In 1895, Sultan Abdelaziz of Morocco sent an ambassador to Madrid to revise the Treaty of Fez, which had ended the First Melillan campaign, also known as the First Rif War, in 1894.
+A Spanish Army general named Fuentes, offended that a Muslim had set foot in Madrid, slapped the ambassador during the visit.
 Mortified, the Spanish government ordered Fuentes to apologize and gave the ambassador the use of Reina Regente for his return voyage to Spain.
 Reina Regente departed Cádiz, Spain, at 11:30 on 9 March 1895, transporting the ambassador and his entourage.
 She arrived at Tangier that night, and the Moroccans disembarked.

 Loss

 Reina Regente sinks with the loss of all hands during a storm on 10 March 1895 in an oil painting by Manuel Ussel de Guimbarda (1833–1907).
 Many of her crew lived in Cartagena, Spain, and the coat of arms of Cartagena covered by a mourning veil is in the upper left corner to signify the pain the city experienced in the disaster.